utkarsh2s/AssetHub/README.md

 * **Chat with Your Documents:** Upload your documents and get instant, context-aware answers.
 * **Verifiable Citations:** Jump directly to the source of the information to ensure the AI isn't hallucinating.
 * **Podcast Generation:** Create audio summaries and discussions from your source materials, just like in NotebookLM.
 * **Private and Self-Hosted:** Maintain complete control over your data by hosting it yourself.
+Use local models if you wish.
 * **Customizable and Extensible:** Built with modern, accessible tools, making it easy to tailor to your specific needs.
-* **Low-Code/No-Code Foundation:** A testament to the power of modern AI-coding and automation platforms.

 ## Demo & Walkthrough